Resy rolls out a new suite of tools for restaurants

 Unfortunately, most restaurants have to choose between these two systems, as there are no inventory management systems that offer the ability to do both, according to Resy.

-ResyFly uses Resy’s troves of data to determine the best way for restaurants to eliminate gaps in their inventory throughout a given night, taking into account things like date, time, weather, and even the average time spent eating at a given restaurant.
-The tool gives restaurants the ability to schedule different floor plans, reservation grids and hours of operation for special days like Valentines Day.
+ResyFly uses Resy’s troves of data to determine the best way for restaurants to eliminate gaps in their inventory throughout a given night, taking into account things like date, time, weather and even the average time spent eating at a given restaurant.
+The tool gives restaurants the ability to schedule different floor plans, reservation grids and hours of operation for special days like Valentine’s Day.

-Alongside ResyFly, the company is also introducing Business Intelligence, a window into important information like KPIs, revenue, and ratings with third-party information from platforms like Foursquare layered in and integrated with POS software providers to offer real-time revenue reporting.
+Alongside ResyFly, the company is also introducing Business Intelligence, a window into important information like KPIs, revenue and ratings with third-party information from platforms like Foursquare layered in and integrated with POS software providers to offer real-time revenue reporting.

 But sometimes you want direct feedback from the customer.
 To that end, Resy is launching Resy Surveys, which gives a restaurant the opportunity to send a custom survey to customers about their experience.
-Resy is also integrating with Upserve, giving Resy’s restaurant partners insights into their guests’ preferences and favorite dishes, as well as info on dining companions, frequency of bookings, and historical spend.
+Resy is also integrating with Upserve, giving Resy’s restaurant partners insights into their guests’ preferences and favorite dishes, as well as info on dining companions, frequency of bookings and historical spend.

 And while Resy is focused on refining the product, the company is also focused on growth.
 That’s why Resy has announced the launch of Resy Global Service, which lets Resy distribute inventory to partners like Airbnb.
 (It’s worth noting that Airbnb led Resy’s $13 million funding round in 2017.)

 Finally, Resy is working on a new membership loyalty program called Resy Select, which will launch at the end of the month.
-Resy Select is an invite-only program that gives restaurants insights into Resy’s hungriest users, and gives those users benefits such as exclusive booking windows, priority waitlist, early access tickets to events, and other exclusive experiences like meeting the chef or touring the kitchen.
+Resy Select is an invite-only program that gives restaurants insights into Resy’s hungriest users, and gives those users benefits such as exclusive booking windows, priority waitlist, early access tickets to events and other exclusive experiences like meeting the chef or touring the kitchen.

 Resy books more than 1 million reservations on the platform each week.
 The company no longer charges users for reservations, but rather charges restaurants by feature, instead of cover, with three tiers ranging from $189/month to $899/month.
 That said, the company is not yet self-serve on the restaurant side, but founder and CEO Ben Leventhal said the team is thinking about introducing it in the future.